 Northeast Florida Katahdins

-HillBilly's Katahdins is a family owned Katahdin sheep farm located in Northeast Florida.
-We have a small flock of full-blood Katahdins in Jacksonville.
+HillBilly's Katahdins is a family owned Katahdin sheep farm located in Jacksonville in Northeast Florida.
+We have a small flock of about 40 breeding Katahdin ewes and use five (5), or more, flock sires.
 We are members of Katahdin Hair Sheep International (KHSI), and our KHSI farm prefix is HBK.
 We have registered rams, ewes, ram lambs, and ewe lambs, as well as 50% and 75% registered lambs, and full-blood commercial (not registered) ewes.
-The pick of this year's Katahdin lamb crop will be recorded with KHSI.
+The pick of this year's Katahdin lamb crop will be registered or recorded with KHSI.

 Our Katahdins are raised on pasture and they are given lots of love.
 We firmly believe that all of God's creatures should be treated with love and kindness and that they should be raised as naturally as possible.
 We will only worm our flock or use antibiotics if absolutely necessary.
 We do vaccinate the ewes prior to lambing and the lambs at approximately 5 weeks and again at 8-9 weeks with CDT which provides protection from clostridium perfringins type C and D (overeating disease) and clostridium tetani (tetanus).

 We are very happy with our Katahdins.
 They are excellent mothers who lamb easily and have plenty of milk.
-Our ewes are averaging 1.75 lambs each, even with our first-time mothers included in the average.
-Our rams come when they are called and the ewes and lambs will follow me anywhere.
+Our ewes are averaging 1.85 lambs each, even with our first-time yearling mothers included in the average.
+Our rams come when they are called and the ewes will follow me anywhere.

 If you are looking for an agricultural business to qualify for an Agricultural Exemption in Florida, then Katahdin sheep may be just what you are looking for.
 Our Katahdins have been very easy to care for, unlike the cattle and other livestock that we used to raise.